What Is LASIK?

 Who Is A Candidate For LASIK?

-- Demonstrate no change in refraction for at least one year
+- Prior to surgery, vision must be stable for at least one year

-- Patients who have experienced an eye infection or injury in the past year should not undergo surgery
+- No eye infection or injury within the past year

 To determine whether or not a patient is a good candidate for LASIK surgery, the ophthalmologist will conduct a pre-LASIK eye examination.
 Once completed, patients should follow certain guidelines in the days and weeks preceding LASIK vision correction.